-DS111 PRINCIPLES OF SONOGRAPHY (3.0 credits/60 clock hours) This course is for those enrolled in the Diagnostic Medical Sonography program.
-This course is an introduction to the field of Sonography, including common untrasound nomenclasture, scan plane orientation, responsibilities of the sonographer, certification/licensure standards for the professional sonographer, and lab accreditations/accrediting organizations within the ultrasound community.
-Other topics to be discussed include various subspecialties of ultrasound, the variety of career directions within Sonography, and current issues facing sonographers in the workplace.
+DS111 PRINCIPLES OF SONOGRAPHY (3.0 credits/60 clock hours) This course is an introduction to the field of sonography, including common ultrasound nomenclature, scan plane orientation, responsibilities of the sonographer, certification/licensure standards for the professional sonographer, and lab accreditations/accrediting organizations within the ultrasound community.
+Other topics to be discussed include various subspecialties of ultrasound, the variety of career directions within sonography, and current issues facing sonographers in the workplace.
 A brief introduction to proper ergonomics for sonographers will be presented.
-Prerequisites: Must be enrolled in DMS, DPP, or DMP programs.
-Entrance into this class is granted after successful completion of all classes in prior terms with a "C" or better grade.
+Prerequisite: Must be enrolled in DMS, DPP, or DMP programs.